 The organization was formed for the following purposes, to be achieved through the Civil Service Council (for non-negotiated employees).

 Section 1.
-To provide advisory counsel to the administration regarding the general interest and welfare of the membership.
+To provide advisory counsel to the administration and other designated entities associate with the University that relate to topics and issues that relate to the general interest and welfare of the membership.

 Section 2.
-To serve as the advisory committee to the EIU representative of the State and University Civil Service Employee Advisory Committee.
+To serve as the advisory committee to the elected EIU representative to the State and University Civil Service Employee Advisory Committee.
 The State and University Civil Service Advisory Committee is a state mandated advisory committee to the Civil Service System Merit Board on classification and rule changes or other matters submitted for review.

 Section 3.
 To provide representation on committees established by the university which have a direct relationship to the interests and welfare of the membership.